 This is a very quiet way to visit a city.
 The reason is because it is very comfortable, you leave the car at the hotel and do not have to worry about parking.

-With the tour bus, tram and funicular you can get on and off at the stops that interest you the most.
-If you are like us who like to walk the cities, with this ticket you can get off at a stop, walk and look for the stop that you have closest, to go to the next point that interests you.
+With the tour bus, tram, and funicular you can get on and off at the stops that interest you the most.
+If you are like us who like to walk the cities, with this ticket, you can get off at a stop, walk, and look for the next stop that you are closest to to go to the next point that interests you.
 It is also ideal for cities with slopes.

 Take a look at the prices for 23,40 euros is totally worth it.

 The cable car ride is very good, the cable car is modern and takes you to the Bridge of Louis I with interesting views.
 You can take a walk on the bridge and visit the castle if you want.